 We also work with our business clients to review their policy limit options.
 As a business owner you need to know if you need a one, two or ten million dollar umbrella.

-Examples businesses that should consider this coverage option:
+Examples of businesses that should consider this coverage option:

 - Business that accepts credit card payments